dune-universe/dune-universe/packages/dune_watch.0.2.0/README.md

 $ dune_watch
 ```

-then it executes `jbuilder build` build command.
+then it executes `jbuilder build --dev` build command.
 Once the command finishes, `dune_watch` monitors file modification
 under the directory where it is launched and relaunches the build command
 when necessary.